Ranking Pep Guardiola’s 17 signings at Barcelona from worst to best

 14. Alexander Hleb

-The Belarusian joined in the same summer as Guardiola himself, a hugely exciting time for the club and the dawn of the most successful period in the club’s history.
+The Belarusian joined in the same summer as Guardiola himself, a hugely exciting time and the dawn of the most successful period in the club’s history.

 Unfortunately for Hleb, he was a spectator on the bench for most of that treble-winning 2008-09 campaign and was subsequently shipped out on loan before a permanent transfer to Krylia Sovetov Samara in 2012.

-The Uruguayan centre-half has had a strange career, largely on the periphery of hugely successful teams.
-He won five consecutive Scudetto with Juventus for starters, two of which came during loan spells away from Barcelona.
+The Uruguayan centre-half has had a strange career, spent largely on the periphery of hugely successful teams.
+He won six Scudetti with Juventus for starters, the first and last of which came during loan spells away from Sevilla and Lazio respectively.

 He also played a key role in the Copa del Rey part of Barcelona’s 2009 treble, so his time with La Blaugrana wasn’t entirely without merit.